 So what if this hairstyle takes just three minutes and no expertise?
 You could totally wear it to a summer wedding and pretend that you spent an hour on the look.

 This adorable style perfectly suits a summer party or festival.
-To make it even funkier, spray the buns with a wash-out hair color, like Joico's Instatint (£4).
+To make it even funkier, spray the buns with a wash-out hair colour, like Joico Instatint (£5).
 Watch a video tutorial of the style here.

 The beauty of this hairstyle is how easily you can dress it up or down depending on the event.
 Pair it with a bright lip and some overalls for a funky casual look.
 Or, go the evening route with a clean cat eye and an LBD.
 Either way, the style takes about three minute to execute.